What is the Chard Regeneration project?

 Chard Regeneration focuses on regenerating the Boden Mill site in the centre of the town, and proposed components include a new leisure centre and swimming pool, alongside a blend of housing and commercial developments.
 In addition to this, the scheme proposes a number of other measures to boost business in the town, support events and revitalise the market.

 In June 2019, the submission of a full planning and listed building consent application was submitted to SSDC's planning services for their consideration.
+Plans for the site can be viewed online.

 The proposal consisted of the erection of a leisure centre and associated works, conversion and extension of a building to a library and demolition of some existing curtilage listed buildings.